Bharya Bhartalu: Plot

-The film begins with Public Prosecutor Dharma Rao, a paterfamilias at the forefront of high esteem in society.
-He lives with his wife, Manikyamma, two sons advocate Ramanandam, & Anand, and a daughter, Sarala.
+The film begins with the well respected Public Prosecutor Dharma Rao, who lives with his wife, Manikyamma, two sons advocate Ramanandam, & Anand, and a daughter, Sarala.
 Anand studies in Madras, spends his life frolicking, and becomes a playboy.
 During that time, Hemalatha, one of his girlfriends, who traps several men for her aspirations, blackmails Anand to marry her, but he cuts loose.
 So, she informs Dharma Rao when he becomes furious and sends his brother-in-law Venakataratham to resolve the problem.
 At that juncture, Venkataratnam discovers that Hema has an affair with a callow, Anjaneyulu.
 So, he ceases her and rotates Anand back.

 Therein, he starts a new play when he gets acquainted with a school teacher, Sarada, and truly falls for her.
 Parallelly, a glimpse, Sarada is the daughter of court clerk Sivakamaiah, who stays with his second wife, Kanakam, and her father, Kutumbaiah, a lazy berg who constantly suffers from him with his naughty deeds.
 Fortuitously, Sarada joins tuition at Sarala, where she is surprised to see Anand.
 Once Anand expresses his love, which she denies when he challenges her to marry her.
 The incident libeled Sarada and compelled her to marry Anand.
 Soon after, Sarada professes he could nearly win the heart when anguished.
 Anand replies that until he does so, he will not touch her.

 Meanwhile, Hema marries Anjaneyulu on papers and shifts to Visakhapatnam, unwittingly joining as a tenant in the house of Anand's friend Gopinath, and she fastens fling with him, too.
 Just after, Sarada tries to accept Anand, but the rift increases due to his past life.
 Moreover, Hema creates turbulence between the couple, leading to Sarada's ailing.
 Thereupon, Hema reaches Anand's house, showers her fake love for him for money, and denigrates Sarada when Anand rebukes and necks her.
 At that moment, Sarada overhears the conversation and realizes her husband's nobility.

 Besides, Sivakamaiah annoyed & boots his father-in-law when he accommodated himself in a hotel.
 At the same time, Anjaneyulu recognizes the promiscuous nature of Hema and is enraged with avenge, so he ruses as if he moved to a camp but holds back in a hotel along with Subbaiah.
 Right now, discovering Anand & Gopi are friends, Hema falsifies Anand and makes him land there when a quarrel erupts.
 Exploiting it, Anjaneyulu backstabs Hema, in which Anand is indicted.
 Here, Dharma Rao prosecutes the case, and Ramanandam takes up the defense counsel when Kutumbaiah reveals the presence of Anjaneyulu in the city.
 At last, Sarada, with her willpower, enacts a mask play and rescues her husband from death's door.
 Finally, the movie ends happily with the couple's reunion.